Steve Matous, President

 Jorge Montoya, Senior Design Manager

 In his youth, Jorge was a recreational mountain biker who was just as familiar with the pavement as the wind, as he barreled through the bike paths of the Bay Area Peninsula.
 After a long hiatus, he has been inspired by the NICA crew to pick up biking again, and now enjoys the trails and roads around the East Bay.
 After working in corporate, start-ups, and now the non-profit world, Jorge has years of experience in marketing, information technology as well as graphic, web and UX design.
-Jorge has a B.S. in Business Administration from San Jose State University, an M.A. in Organizational Leadership from Gonzaga University and a Graphic Design certificate from UC Berkeley Extension.
+Jorge has a Bachelor’s in Business Administration from San Jose State University, a Master’s in Organizational Leadership from Gonzaga University and a Graphic Design certificate from UC Berkeley Extension.

 Eric discovered mountain biking with his daughters when their school, Central Park School for Children, joined NICA’s North Carolina league in 2016.
 He loved helping coach the team and saw first hand the impact that participation had on the lives of the student athletes.
 He is now helping to form a new composite team to provide access to the sport for more kids in Durham.
 Eric has many years of experience in community development, working in management and fundraising positions at nonprofit organizations large and small, and he looks forward to that experience helping to continue to expand NICA’s reach and impact.
 When not working, Eric enjoys going on long-distance bike rides with his daughters, playing pick-up soccer, and volunteering with a local financial empowerment and affordable housing advocacy organization.
 Eric has his Masters in City and Regional Planning from the University of North Carolina at Chapel Hill.